Highlights from the Ratings and Financial Report for Unum Group (UNM)

-Unum Group (NYSE:UNM) went up by 0.73% from its latest closing price compared to the recent 1-year high of $31.98.
-The company’s stock price has collected -0.27% of loss in the last five trading sessions.
-Press Release reported on 09/03/21 that Match Group, Ceridian HCM and Brown & Brown Set to Join S&P 500; Others to Join S&P MidCap 400 and S&P SmallCap 600
+Unum Group (NYSE:UNM) went down by -0.76% from its latest closing price compared to the recent 1-year high of $31.98.
+The company’s stock price has collected -0.61% of loss in the last five trading sessions.
+The Wall Street Journal reported on 09/13/21 that Airbnb, Apache, Biogen: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in Unum Group (NYSE :UNM) Right Now?